cole-group/PTZ-SuppData/README.md

-# Supplementary Information for "Modelling Molecular Emitters in Organic LightEmitting Diodes with the Quantum MechanicalBespoke Force Field"
+# Supplementary Information for "Modelling Molecular Emitters in Organic Light Emitting Diodes with the Quantum Mechanical Bespoke Force Field"

 QUBE FF are generated with QUBEKit, exapmle configuration files are given in **QUBEKit_configs**.
 To run QUBEKit in command line, simply type: